Morocco's historic Women's World Cup debut inspires girls even if some in the Arab world ignore it | KRDO

 In parts of the Middle East and North Africa, women’s soccer can be shackled by lack of financing or conservative attitudes in some areas, while making new pushes in others when there are official efforts to develop the game.

 “Nothing is impossible,” she said.
-“If they work and plan, other teams can make it too.”
+“If they work and plan, other teams can make it too.
+Why not have four or five Arab teams competing in the World Cup?”

+In Arab cities, where months ago many took pride in the Moroccan men’s team World Cup performance, attitudes vary.

 In Gaza, ruled by the militant Hamas group, shopkeeper Ahmed Qoffa said he rooted for Morocco’s men’s team but takes issue with female players wearing shorts.

-“If it is within the legal, cultural and societal limits, then there is no problem,” he said.
+“Culture and religion do not prohibit sports,” he said.
+“If it is within the legal, cultural and societal limits, then there is no problem.”

-Elsewhere in the region, many were unaware of the Atlas Lionesses’ breakthrough.
+Elsewhere in the region, many, including some serious soccer fans, were unaware of the Atlas Lionesses’ breakthrough.

 “They always give attention to men’s sports more than women’s, especially in our countries,” said Hadeel Sleiman.
 She is a fan from Lebanon.